prijall/FeatureEngineering/README.md

     It is generally mean centering like that of Standaradization.

     **Note:** Since, All other types aren't used as MInMax Scaling, I just focused on MinMaxScaler in practical Implementation.
-I will assure to do other in coming future.
+I will assure to do other in forthcoming future.

 ![code photo](Code_Snippet.png)